cicl-iscl/SemEval2025_Task4_Chen_Lai/README.md

 [Task 4](https://llmunlearningsemeval2025.github.io/) Machine Unlearning <br>
 [Task 9](https://food-hazard-detection-semeval-2025.github.io/) Food Detection <br>

-We will start with the Task 4 as this the most interesting one.
-But as either of us are very good at machine learning, if we reached unsolvable bottleneck, we will change to task 9.
+We will start with the Task 4 as this the most interesting one to us.
+Yet if we reached unsolvable bottleneck, we will change to task 9.

 ### Instructions